stjude/fuzzion2/README.md

 This option is required:
   -id=string   identifies the sample

+The following is optional:
+  -strong=N    minimum overlap of a strong match in #bases, default is 15

 Usage: fuzzall fuzzum_filename ... > pattern_summary
 ```

+These summaries indicate the number of distinct read pairs matching each pattern,
+and of those the number of "strong" versus "weak" matches.
+A match is considered
+to be strong if the alignment of the read pair to the pattern overlaps each side of
+the pattern by at least N bases, where the value of N is given by the `-strong` option.
+Otherwise, a match is regarded as weak due to insufficient overlap.
+In `fuzzall`
+output, each sample ID is followed by two numbers in parentheses, e.g., (24/22),
+indicating the number of distinct matches (24) and strong matches (22).

+#### Example Run

 The `test` directory contains some files you can use to run a simple test: